 Also known as Manual Lymphatic Drainage (MLD).
 A specialised detoxing massage to enhance movement of lymphatic fluid to boost the body’s immune system, reduce excess fluid and unwanted toxins and help transport vital dietary, fats, proteins and nutrients around the body.

 A massage for all stages of pregnancy.
 When you can no longer lay on your stomach, the massage is done laying on your back and sides.
+From the second trimester, the right hip should be slightly elevated when lying on your back.

 A seated massage on a specially designed massage chair, normally in business offices.
+It typically takes about 10 minutes and focuses on the back, shoulders and neck.

 Hot Rock Massage